Meaningful-Data/sdmxthon/sdmxthon/docs/walkthrough.rst

 **Features**

-- Reading and writing SDMX ML
+- Reading and writing SDMX-ML and SDMX-CSV
 - Data validation
 - Metadata validation
 - Interaction with SDMX APIs and Fusion Metadata Registry